-In a bowl, whisk together the flour, baking soda, baking powder and salt.
-Add the cheese, herb of choice, pepper (if using) and tomatoes.
+In a bowl, whisk together the flour, baking soda, baking powder, and salt.
+Add the cheese and herb of choice, pepper (if using), and tomatoes.

-In a separate bowl, combine the oil or butter, sugar, eggs and milk.
+In a separate bowl, combine the oil or butter, sugar, eggs, and buttermilk.

 Pour the egg mixture into the flour mixture and stir just until combined.

 Spoon the batter into the prepared loaf pan, smoothing the top with a spatula (or wet spoon).
 Bake in the preheated oven for about 40 minutes or until a tester inserted comes out clean and the bread has risen and golden brown on top.

 Cool in the pan for 10 minutes and then turn onto a wire rack to cool completely.

 Use a serrated knife to cut the bread after it has cooled down completely.
 Enjoy with your tea or as a side dish.